Allegheny-Computer-Science-302-F2020/cs302-F2020-lab2-starter/README.md

 At this point, you are ready to add, in the `<body>` region of the `index.html` file, the code needed to display the provided image that is in the `img/` directory.
 Can you find the source code location where this file name and directory must be included?
-Using the textbook's content in Figure 3.16 and Table 3.1, can you write the correct source code that includes the image?
+Using the textbook's content in Figures 3.9, 3.10, 3.16 and Table 3.1, can you write the correct source code that includes the image?
 Now, you are ready to add the five reviews of the photograph.
 You should include a customized version of this source code in your own web site, changing the name, time, and emoji to appropriate values.
 To learn more about each emoji that is available for inclusion in your web site, please visit [Emoji CSS](https://afeld.github.io/emoji-css/).
 Ultimately, your web site should contain at least five photograph reviews that follow the format given in the following code segment.
 Finally, students should check the correctness of their